Editing & publishing workflow

 Kirby automatically locks pages that are currently being edited by another user in the Panel, making working in teams a lot safer.
 If you open a page that is edited by another user, you are informed about the editing user and cannot overwrite their changes.

-If the editing user doesn't save their changes within 2 minutes, you can unlock the page.
+If the editing user doesn't make any new changes within some time, the page will be unlocked again.
 If you do so, the editing user is informed that their changes have been overwritten and can then download them to edit the unsaved changes manually.

 Page states

 Kirby's page states give you full control over your publishing workflow.
-They allows you to define access to content, to filter content by status criteria and much more.
+This allows you to define access to content, to filter content by status criteria and much more.

 Let's look at what the three states mean again before we go into details: